Waterloo-Robotics/H2OLoo-Core/README.md

 The readme.md file located in the [/TeamCode/src/main/java/org/firstinspires/ftc/teamcode](TeamCode/src/main/java/org/firstinspires/ftc/teamcode) folder contains an explanation of the sample naming convention, and instructions on how to copy them to your own project space.

 # Release Information

+## Version 4.0

+* Updated README to be our own rather than the FTC SDK's

+## Version 4.0

+* Updated to SDK 9.0.1
+* Fixed an init error in DriveTrain
+* Switched to OpenCV for prop detection
+* Added the DriveTrain to H2OLooAuto
+* Added new telemetry options
+* Added the ability to get the pulses and revolutions from the odometry
+* Added the gamepads to AttachmentControl
+* Separated our H2OLooOpMode into H2OLooTeleOp and H2OLooAuto

 ## Version 3.0